OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-048.md

 ## Psalm 48:2

-> Beautiful in elevation, the joy of the whole earth,
+> Majestic in its height, bringing joy to the whole earth,
-> Is Mount Zion in the far north,
+> Is Mount Zion on the northern side,
 > The city of the great King.

 ## Psalm 48:3

-> God in her palaces
+> God has revealed Himself as a refuge
-> Has made Himself known as a stronghold.
+> Within her palaces.

 ---

 ## Psalm 48:4

-> For, behold, the kings arrived,
+> Indeed, the kings gathered,
-> They passed by together.
+> They moved on together.

 ## Psalm 48:5

-> They saw it, then they were amazed;
+> They observed it and were astounded;
-> They were terrified, they fled in a hurry.
+> They were alarmed, they fled swiftly.

 ## Psalm 48:6